srvaroa/srvaroa.github.io/_posts/2020-01-02-talk-how-to-build-a-paas-for-1500-engineers.md

 To recap so far: because Platform teams are cost centers, they must really focus on formulating a clear and realistic value proposition that is relevant to the business.
-They must also ensure that their impact is intelligible to the business, visible, and that it remains relevant within a fast-moving industry.
+They must also ensure that their impact is intelligible to the business, and visible.
+Finally, they must ensure that those properties remain within a fast-moving industry.

 ## Our PaaS